rcouch/ecsv/README.md

 ##Design

-Ecsv has 3 components:

-- a reader [*ecsv_reader*]: read a file or a string and sends a stream of characters to the parser, and eof when it's the end.
+Ecsv is using a stateful parser in which you have to:

+- create a initial state with options and a processing function
-- a parser [*ecsv_parser*]: parse the character stream and sends to the processor each parsed line.
+- provide a flow of character to the main parsing function ([*parse_with_character*])
-- a processor (function given to *ecsv*): function given to *ecsv* to process a parsed line.

 ##How to use it

 Create a function that will accept 2 arguments:

+- an element which can be
+  - {eof} if the flow had ended
-- the new parsed row
+  - {newline, NewLine} for each parsed line
 - a current state (defaulted to [])

 Example: how to count the lines: